Rick Spencer, Dawn Indermuehle & Friends

 Our time machine programs are flexible and can take the listener from music of early post-Colonial, through the period of westward expansion, into the days of the Minstrel shows, Vaudeville, Tin Pan Alley, the Jazz age, through the early days of Rock ‘n Roll and into the modern era.
 We can focus on music of any period between the 1780s and 1980s, in 50 or 100 year segments, or we can emphasize a particular theme.

-Songs From Your Family Tree: Connecting to Your Musical DNA is a program adapted to include
+Songs From YOUR Family Tree: Connecting to Your Musical DNA

 ~ The British Invasion